How Corporate Development Sources Deals, a Buy Side Timeline

 Pressure the team to go ahead and complete their diligence right out of the gate because you don't want to spend time chasing people down later on in the deal.

 When it is time for closing, the legal team will draft a purchase agreement and disclosure schedule.
 If there's a transition services agreement that needs to be drafted, they'll take the lead on that as well.

 Make sure the data room has all these documents, especially if there are references to specific customers or contracts in either the disclosure schedules or in the purchase agreement.
 Check that the information is consistent between the data, purchase agreement, and disclosure schedules.

 At this stage, it is time to make final edits and submit your purchase agreement.
 As you start to check off all the items on the diligence request lists, schedule a call with the board or investment committee three to four days before closing.
 It’s usually a short presentation deck that includes what we found, issues that we uncovered, plans to address those issues, the business on day one and on a go-forward basis, and the final evaluation.

 HR should be meeting with the employees of the acquired company on day one, post-close.
-The reason for that is because there's usually a lot of fear amongst the employees of the company that's just been acquired.
-When they walked into the office that morning, they just found out that the company has been acquired and have no idea what it means for their jobs, livelihood, and families.
+The reason for that is that there's usually a lot of fear amongst the employees of the company that's just been acquired.
+When they walked into the office that morning, they just found out that the company has been acquired and had no idea what it means for their jobs, livelihood, and families.
 People may have moved recently for the job and they need to be clear on what it means for them.
 Again, hopefully, you've had a good communication strategy in place.
-This is the time where you would distribute your FAQs to the employees.
-The employee communication is typically delivered by HR as well as the business unit leader or your CEO.
+This is the time when you would distribute your FAQs to the employees.
+Communication is typically delivered by HR as well as the business unit leader or your CEO.